Superrehtard/old_diaspora_wiki/Frequently-Asked-Questions.md

 ***What is a pod?***

 A pod is a server where Diaspora is running.
-There are lots of different pods, some run .
+There are lots of different pods.
 You can add friends from other pods and communicate with them.
+(You can think of a Diaspora pod as similar to an email provider: there are public pods, private pods, and with some effort you can even run your own.)

 "Pod" is a metaphor referring to pods on plants which contain seeds.